 The problem with the Koppejan method is how to deal with changing loads.
 Traditionally, some type of superposition is used (see van Baars, 2003).
-Since Settle3 computes the strain in an incremental
+Since Settle3D computes the strain in an incremental fashion, this is not really necessary.
+Instead, Settle3D performs the following steps when a change in loading occurs:

-- The current effective vertical stress is recorded and used as σ_i in subsequent time steps. - The degree of consolidation is calculated using the new σ_i' .
+- The current effective vertical stress is recorded and used as σ_i' in subsequent time steps. - The degree of consolidation is calculated using the new σ_i' .

-3.2.5.
-Overconsolidation and underconsolidation
+3.2.5 Overconsolidation and underconsolidation

-The Non-linear and Janbu methods use the preconsolidation stress, P_c , to determine if the soil is overconsolidated or normally consolidated.
+The Non-linear and Janbu methods use the preconsolidation stress, P_c , to determine if the soil is over-consolidated or normally consolidated.
 Instead of specifying P_c you may specify either the overconsolidation ratio (OCR) or overconsolidation margin (OCM).